 Want Google to provide you only with results where your target keyword is included?
 Use search operators.
 Want to save your time on scrolling through zillion results for a specific query?
 Use search operators to make Google work on your terms.

 If you are not familiar at all with Google’s search operators, don’t feel bad.
 They are super easy to use.
-You just put the search operator in the search field together with your instructions and/or search phrase.
-You’ll understand in a minute if you keep reading!
+You just put the search operator in the search field together with instructions and/or a search phrase.
+You’ll understand everything in a minute – just keep reading!

 Complete List of Google Search Operators and How to Use Them

 I’ve put all the operators in the lists.
 This way it’s so much easier to navigate to some specific ones.
 Just click on the operator itself and you’ll be navigated straight to desired details about it.

 - conversion operator: in